Ghost (2020 film)

-Ghost is a 2020 British independent film written and directed by Anthony Zygavicius James as his debut feature.
+Ghost of My Father (initially released as Ghost) is a 2020 British independent film written and directed by Anthony Zygavicius James as his debut feature.
 It is set in contemporary London and follows an ex-con's struggles to reconnect with his estranged son during his first day of freedom.
 The film was shot entirely on an iPhone 8.

-Ghost was released on Amazon Prime on 20 February 2020 in the UK, 2 July 2020 in the United States, and 16 July 2021 in Germany, followed by a worldwide release on Plex.
+It was first released on Amazon Prime on 20 February 2020 in the UK, later followed by a wider worldwide release.
 The film received critical acclaim for performances and cinematography.

 Premise

 On the first day of freedom, a grizzled ex-con must reconnect with his troubled son before his violent past catches up with them.